-It got ‘personal’ between Shaquille O’Neal and Charles Barkley on TNT
+It got ‘personal’: Charles Barkley says Shaq rode ‘coattails’ of Kobe Bryant, Dwyane Wade

 There’s a reason Shaquille O’Neal and Charles Barkley sit at opposite ends of the “NBA on TNT” set, far from each other.
-Apart from the fact that it would be physically difficult to actually place the two former NBA superstars, who have only gotten bulkier in retirement, near one another, they are the most likely members of the panel to get into a heated dispute.
+Apart from the fact that it would be physically difficult to actually place the two former NBA heavyweights, who have only gotten bulkier in retirement, in close proximity, they are the most likely members of the panel to get into a heated dispute.

 O’Neal and Barkley have had plenty of televised disagreements, but for the most part, they retain the sense of fun for which the TNT show is properly beloved.
 However, Tuesday brought one of their tenser exchanges, which even had host Ernie Johnson wondering how things got “so personal.”